OUR PURPOSE

 –James A. Baldwin

 At Native Sons, we know that literacy can make all the difference in whether or not a young person locked up in juvenile detention winds up returning to prison.
-The fact is that 85% of the 55,000 juvenile inmates who are detained every year are illiterate.
+The fact is that 85% of the 55,000 juveniles who are detained every year are illiterate.
 We also know that these young people have just a 16% chance of returning to prison if they receive literacy help, as opposed to 70% who receive none.
-This huge opportunity is what inspires us at Native Sons.
+And wouldn't it be even better if we could invest in those who are most at risk to prevent them from ever ending up in detention?
+We believe so.
+These are opportunities that inspire us at Native Sons.

-Already, Native Sons has collected and brought hundreds of copies of new and lightly-used books and other literacy materials to young people held in juvenile detention, at-risk high school classrooms, as well as adult prisons.
-Young people serving time are benefitting tremendously from our investment in them, returning to their communities better-equipped and more hopeful about the future.
+Already, Native Sons has collected and brought hundreds of copies of new and lightly-used books and other literacy materials to young people held in juvenile detention facilities, at-risk high school classrooms, as well as adult prisons.
+Young people serving time are benefitting tremendously from our investment in them, and thereby returning to their communities better-equipped and more hopeful about the future.